javiearth/git-course/git-course.md

 `$ git add .`

-If you write again `$ git status` you'll see that 'recipes.md' is display in green, that means that git knows now that file is ready to include in your repository, but it hasn't save any state of your working directory yet.
-To do what is call 'commit changes'.
+If you write again `$ git status` you'll see that 'recipes.md' is displayed in green, that means that git knows now that file is ready to include in your repository, but it hasn't save any state of your working directory yet.
+To do so use:

 `$ git commit -m "your message here"`